kirolos-kaldas/toy-robot/README.md

 Run Application
 ---------------
-Import the Java source code in an IDE to run.
+Either import the Java source code in an IDE to run or run it straight on command line.
+To run on command line, a JAR file has been created to easily run it.
+Use the following commands in the project directory:
+	- cd bundle
+	- java -jar toy-robot.jar

 Test Data
 ---------